hucvl/hucvl.github.io/visual-storygraphs/README.md

 ## How To Download

-The csv files contain all the urls and meta-data of individual photos.
+You can download the csv files containing the urls and meta-data of individual photos [here](./yfcmmf00m-cities.zip).
 The urls can be used to download photos from flickr.

 # Summarization Photo Set
 This dataset contains photo sets collected from Flickr.